 - Difficulty: Green to Blue

 One of the few longer runs suitable for beginners and families, the top of the glacier/Jandri to Village 1650 in Les Deux Alpes presents a gentler descent into the world of long-distance skiing.
-The run from the glacier is wide and forgiving, although there are a few flat sections to challenge snowboarders.
+The run from the glacier is wide and forgiving, although there are a few flat sections to challenge beginner snowboarders.
 The descent then takes you down through the village to a small village below the main town – although the last section through the village is a green and not really ideal for snowboarders.

 With slopes that allow for playful meandering and relaxed skiing, this run provides a comprehensive experience that encapsulates the magnificence of the French Alps without the intimidating steepness found elsewhere.